2016 6 Hours of Nürburgring: Race

 During the full course yellow, Abu Dhabi-Proton Racing's No. 88 car caught fire but the flames were extinguished and it was able to rejoin the event.
 The race resumed nine minutes later with Webber leading at the restart.
 Christian Ried overtook Yutaka Yamagishi for the LMGTE Am lead in the first corner before Mathias Lauda claimed the position on the following lap.
-Brundle drove slowly with a gearbox problem and made a pit stop from the LMP2 lead before being pushed into his garage to retire.
+Brundle drove slowly with a gearbox problem and made a pit stop from the LMP2 lead before being pushed into his garage to retire, suspected by G-Drive to be caused a dog-ring failure and effected the bevel gears built into the gearbox casing.
 The overall leaders made pit stops after two hours and 30 minutes which saw the deployment of the second full course yellow when one of the Toyota's dive planes was located in the sixth corner.
 Racing resumed four minutes later with Jani leading the field, ahead of teammate Bernhard and di Grassi.
 Jani held a ten-second lead over Bernhard as the race entered its halfway mark and the chance of rain decreased significantly.
 Webb stopped his car at the outside of the eleventh turn with smoke billowing from his car and retired, prompting the third full course yellow.
 During the full course yellow, several cars elected to make pit stops for fuel and driver changes.

 Timo Bernhard (pictured in 2014) secured the No. 1 Porsche's first victory of the season.

 Racing resumed seven minutes later with Lieb maintaining the No. 2 Porsche's advantage over teammate Hartley.
-Thiim was overtaken by Bruni for the LMGTE Pro lead, while Hartley reduced the time deficit to teammate Lieb to eleven seconds.
+Thiim was overtaken by Bruni for the LMGTE Pro lead, while Hartley reduced the time deficit to teammate Lieb to 11 seconds.
 The No. 83 AF Corse Ferrari was issued with a 20-second time penalty after it was observed speeding in the pit lane during the full course yellow.
 Toyota's No. 6 car was pushed into the garage to repair a loose engine component.
 Sam Bird, driving the No. 71 AF Corse car, went into the turn five gravel trap but recovered to remain in third place in LMGTE Pro.
 Pizzonia in Manor's No. 44 vehicle passed Leventis's No. 42 Strakka Racing car for third place in LMP2; the latter fell to fifth after he was overtaken by Derani.
-A fourth full course yellow was triggered when Lieb attempted to lap Kahled Al-Qubaisi in the No. 88 Abu Dhabi-Proton Racing car but hit him, sending the latter into the turn six gravel trap.
+A fourth full course yellow was triggered when Lieb attempted to lap Kahled Al-Qubaisi in the LMGTE Am-category No. 88 Abu Dhabi-Proton Racing car but hit him, sending the latter into the turn six gravel trap.
 Most of the LMP1 and LMP2 runners made pit stops during the full course yellow.
 Lieb's front-left dive plane was damaged and required repairs, Audi's No. 7 car had its front bodywork changed and the track was cleaned by marshals.